blakeembrey/authwith/README.md

 1. Redirect user to the URL returned from the `auth.getRedirectUri(params)` method
   - **P.S.** Save the state into the users session for verification on redirect
-2. When the callback (redirect) URL is invoked, call `auth.getToken(uri, params)` - this will make a request for the access token
+2. When the callback (redirect) URL is invoked, call `auth.getToken(uri, params)` - this will make a request and return the access token
 3. With the access token from the response, call `auth.getProfile(token, params)` - this will retrieve the users profile information
+4. Refresh the token later with `auth.refreshToken(refreshToken, params)`

 ### Open ID Connect